embARC 2018 Deadlines

 |Program Ends||Friday, July 28||same|

-* Contact the Summer Programs Office to cancel your enrollment by this date and you will receive a full refund of the $3,200 program fee and all Summer Sessions fees, minus a $100 cancellation fee.
+1 Contact the CED Summer Programs Office to cancel your enrollment by this date and you will receive a full refund of the $3,200 program fee and all Summer Sessions fees, minus a $100 cancellation fee.
 (For international students, the $300 I-20 Processing Fee is non-refundable.)

 |Student Profile||Tuition and Fees||Housing||Total|